HeadspaceMeditation/beyonce/README.md

     # To do that, we need a specific Author and all their Books to live under the same partition key.
     # How about we use "Author-$id" as the partition key?
 Great, let's go with that.

-    # Beyonce calls a group of models that share the same partition key a "patition".
+    # Beyonce calls a group of models that share the same partition key a "partition".
     # Let's define one now, and name it "Authors"
     partitions:
       Authors: